Josh-techie/simple_shell/README.md

 Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 This program was written entirely in C Language.

-## COPYRIGHT

-Copyright (C) 2022 by Reny Kipkoech and Stellah Mbao All rights reserved

 ## Description :